analogdevicesinc/imu-ros2/README.rst

   `ADIS16576 <https://www.analog.com/ADIS16576>`_
   `ADIS16577 <https://www.analog.com/ADIS16577>`_

-The image below shows the information flow from the IMU up to the imu_ros2 node when using a local client.
+The image below shows the information flow from the IMU up to the adi_imu node when using a local client.

 .. figure:: architecture_local_client.png